 Language of instruction

-Courses are denominated in ECTS credits.
-In ECTS credits, 60 credits represent the workload of a full year of study.
-1 ECTS is the equivalent of 28 hours and includes lectures, reading, and preparation for exams, independent study and the writing of papers.
-A 10 ECTS course has approximately 12 contact hours a week.
+Courses are denominated in EC credits.
+In EC credits, 60 credits represent the workload of a full year of study.
+1 EC is the equivalent of 28 student working hours and includes in-class hours, self study, group work, writing papers, and exam preparation.
+A 10 EC course has approximately 12 contact hours a week.

 The classes are a mix of (guest)lectures, case studies, interactive projects, papers, presentations of students and discussion groups.